 Those who run their business through a company structure, paying company taxation, may also opt to pay some or all or their own remuneration in dividends.

-The new single rate tax is called the Prélèvement Forfaitaire Unique – PFU.
+A single rate ‘flat tax’ dividends applies, called the Prélèvement Forfaitaire Unique – PFU.

 Imposition of the tax is a uniform and fixed rate of 30%, whatever the level of your income.
 So, unlike income tax, it is not progressive.

 The tax is actually made made up of two components:

 - Income tax at the rate of 12.8%

 - Social charges at the rate of 17.2%

 The tax ends the previous income tax abatement of 40% on dividend income and the partial (6.8%) deductibility against income tax of the social charges CSG that applied before 2018.